 The “300 Club” Raffle is open ONLY to Nevada's Legionnaires and Sons of the Legion members.

-Dan Dellinger of Vienna, Va., was elected national commander of the 2.4 million-member American Legion on Aug.
-29, 2013 in Houston, during the 95th national convention of the nation’s largest veterans organization.

-{Result}

-The “300 Club” Raffle is open ONLY to Nevada's Legionnaires and Sons of the Legion members.

-Dale Barnett of Douglasville, Ga., was elected national commander of the 2.2 million-member American Legion on Sept.
-3, 2015, in Baltimore during the 97th National Convention of America's largest veterans organization.
+Charles E. Schmidt was elected national commander of the 2.2 million-member American Legion on Sept.
+1, 2016, in Cincinnati during the 98th national convention of America’s largest veterans organization.